fairlearn/fairlearn/README.md

 * The current stable release is available at [FairLearn v0.2.0](https://github.com/microsoft/fairlearn/tree/v0.2.0).

 * Our latest work differs substantively from version 0.2.0, please investigate this repo for further information.

-* Current users can reference [Existing users: How to onboard to fairlearn v0.3+](#existing).
+In particular, look at [Existing users: How to onboard to fairlearn v0.3+](#existing).

 #  Algorithms